bean-mhm/img-aligner/README.md

 [OpenImageIO](https://github.com/OpenImageIO/oiio)
-libraries for proper color management and image IO (like in [RealBloom](https://github.com/bean-mhm/realbloom)), but they were painfully hard to include and build with CMake, and I got errors after errors, so I gave up.
+libraries for proper color management and image IO (like in [RealBloom](https://github.com/bean-mhm/realbloom)), but they were painfully hard to configure and build with CMake, and I got errors after errors.

 # Usage